rickypeng99/maplejuice/MP2/sdfsFiles/README.md

-Folder for a node to hold its local files
+Folder for a node to hold its sdfs files